sajid-khan-js/terragrunt-demo/README.md

-You are still running terraform in the background, so you still write normal terraform, but when you usually execute your terraform (i.e. when you run terraform plan/apply), you now use terragrunt todo that for you instead.
+You are still running terraform in the background, so you still write normal terraform, but when you usually execute your terraform (i.e. when you run terraform plan/apply), you now use terragrunt to do that for you instead.

 More info [here](https://terragrunt.gruntwork.io)